vishalb52/marksheet_Hack_2021/README.md

 -We aim to get in contact with schools and other educational facilities for students to help them provide a better performance analysis using our software(AWS servers will be used for running Jupyter Notebook files on cloud).
 -We aim to provide a mobile application as well, through Flask, to provide mobility in our services.
+## INSRUCTIONS
+For the smooth working of this project, we recommend you to download the files from the GitHub repository

+For this project, Anaconda environment should be installed.
+If you have not installed, go to https://www.anaconda.com/products/individual

+Install the required libraries given below plotly -             conda install -c conda-forge plotly ipwidgets -      conda install -c conda-forge ipywidgets

+Libraries to import :

+numpy - import numpy as np
+pandas - import pandas as pd
+matplotlib - import matplotlib.pyplot as plt
+                      %matplotlib inline

+For execution:

+1)Open jupyter notebook through **anaconda navigator or conda shell(command- jupyter notebook)**

+2)Set the directory of anaconda shell to the **repository folder you have downloaded**.

+3)Click on Website link provided - https://mark-sheet01.herokuapp.com/

+4)Go to "About Project" click on **"Execution" to go ModPlotter.ipynb** run the notebook file and click on dropdowns to see the plots taken from the excel sheet datas provided.